History of Upper Canada College: Late 20th century

+Prince Philip returned again in 1969 to distribute The Duke of Edinburgh's Award Gold Awards to those UCC students who had completed the challenge.

-UCC welcomed the first woman to its board of governors in 1971 with the appointment of Pauline Mills McGibbon, although she resigned in 1974 upon her appointment to the post of Lieutenant-Governor of Ontario.
+UCC welcomed the first woman to its board of governors in 1971, with the appointment of Pauline Mills McGibbon, although she resigned in 1974 upon her appointment to the post of Lieutenant-Governor of Ontario.
 Five years following her departure, UCC celebrated its 150th anniversary in the presence of the college's Official Visitor, Prince Philip, at the college's first Association Day, and Sandi Ryder became the first woman elected to the college's board of governors.

+1979 was UCC's sesquicentennial year, marked by a two-day visit from Prince Philip.
+The Duke undertook a tour of the campus—during which he reportedly wandered off, on his own, into the classroom of English teacher Mr Pearce, who was conducting a lesson on the jazz artist Miles Davis—followed by a formal reception and banquet at Exhibition Place.
+Attended by more than 3,000 people, the event was, at the time, the largest formal dinner ever held in Toronto.
+Philip commended the unique nature of a UCC education and spoke of the College as a "cooperative project".
+The following morning, the Prince distributed prizes to the winners of the first annual Association Run and was gifted with his own t-shirt, with HRH Prince Philip printed on it.
+UCC staff member Rodger Wright remarked that it would "save the Queen from having to sew a name tag on the inside of the collar."
+A crowd of 2,000 turned out to bid Prince Philip farewell.

 By 1980 boarding for Prep students ended, with some of the dormitories being converted to computer labs where students learned the fostering technology.

 In 1991, UCC was visited by the Hungarian President Árpád Göncz, who would soon after enrol his grandson at the school, and in 1993, Prince Philip again visited to officially open the Foster Hewitt Athletic Centre, the Eaton Building, as well as the rebuilt College gates, the Mara Gates, at the foot of the main avenue.
 Two years later the college decided to greatly alter its academic course and adopted the International Baccalaureate programme.